khoih-prog/EthernetWebServer_STM32/README.md

 ### TO DO

 1. Bug Searching and Killing
-2. Add SSL/TLS Client and Server support
+2. Add SSL/TLS Server support
 3. Support more non-compatible Ethernet Libraries such as Ethernet_Shield_W5200, EtherCard, EtherSia
 4. Add mDNS features.
 5. Use AsyncTCP features from [Phil Bowles' STM32AsyncTCP](https://github.com/philbowles/STM32AsyncTCP).